 Disparate sources.
 Working with different data sources causes problems with overhead and management.
 The variety of sources increases the demands for monitoring, orchestration and error fixes.

 Monitoring.
 You need to monitor your extraction system on several levels:

-Errors - have there been any errors which have caused missing or corrupted data?
+Errors.
+Have there been any errors that have caused missing or corrupted data?

 With the increasing dependency on third-party apps for doing business, the extraction process must address several API challenges as well:

 Variability & inconsistency.
 Every API is designed differently, whether you are using apps from giants like Facebook or small software companies.
 The variability and inconsistencies between their designs will cause your engineers to spend a lot of time on implementing the extractors for each source.